NordicSemiconductor/pc-nrfutil/README.md

 Edit `dfu-cc.proto` and modify the Init packet to suit your needs.
 Additional information on the format of `.proto` files can be found [here](https://developers.google.com/protocol-buffers/).

+### Protocol Buffers versions

+Both versions 2 and 3 of Protocol Buffers library can be used, but make sure that the *language version* is version 2, a.k.a **proto2**.
+A new *syntax* keyword was added in Protocol Buffers v3 to specify language version of a .proto file.
+If `syntax = "proto3";` is *not* included, then **proto2** language version will be used.

 ### Compiling the Protocol Buffers file

 After you have modified the `.proto` file you will need to compile it to generate the corresponding Python file that will be then usable from the `nrfutil` source code.
 To do that install the Protocol Buffers compiler from [here](https://developers.google.com/protocol-buffers/docs/downloads) and then execute: